 So-called “concrete mites” are making their annual appearance in southwest Ohio.
-These tiny, fast-moving bright red mites scurry around on sunny surfaces such as on picnic tables, patios, sidewalks, concrete retaining walls, and on the outside walls of homes and buildings.
-They belong to the genusBalaustium(family Erythraeidae) and are commonly called concrete mites owing to the locations where they tend to congregate.
+These tiny, fast-moving bright red mites scurry around on sunny surfaces such as picnic tables, patios, sidewalks, concrete retaining walls, outside walls of homes and buildings, park benches, etc.

 There have been reports in various medical journals that bites from these predaceous mites can produce dermatitis.
 However, the reports focused entirely on mites invading homes and other structures which seems rare in Ohio.

 It is unclear why concrete mites appear in large numbers in sunny locations in the spring.
 The mass gatherings appear to be highly seasonal and short-lived.
 However, if the mites threaten to spoil outdoor events involving an abundance of white clothing, such as a spring wedding, they can be suppressed with a surface application of a pyrethroid insecticide such as products containing bifenthrin (e.g. Talstar).

 Do not confuse Red Grasshopper Mites (Trombidium holosericeum, family Trombidiidae) for concrete mites.
 This predaceous solitary mite is one of the largest-sized mites found in the U.S. They are sometimes called "red velvet mites" because of the fine, soft hairs covering their bright red body, making them look like they're covered in velvet.

 Red grasshopper mites are commonly found in Ohio woodlands crawling on tree bark in search of prey, including insects.
 Immature red velvet mites feed like tiny ticks as ectoparasites on other arthropods such as grasshoppers and harvestmen (= daddy longlegs).